DeepWaterIMR/RstoxUtils/README.md

 ![](README_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

-We notice that polygonizing makes a minimal difference except for strata ID 16, which is a 400-500m stratum along the Norwegian coast including a couple of fjords (mention which ones).
-The larger raster area is caused by the removal of these fjords in the polygonized version.
-The removal makes sense as the Greenland halibut survey does not cover these fjords and we conclude that the polygonized strata work well enough in this case.
-We can now make a similar comparison using the original strata areas and our newly calculated ones:
+We notice that polygonizing makes a minimal difference except for strata ID 16, which is a 400-500m stratum along the steepest part of the continental slope outside the North-Norwegian coast.
+This is an issue and arises from the resolution of our underlying bathymetry grid: the 400-500m contour is represented by single pixels in this region.
+These pixels get polygonized as separate polygons and consequently get removed by the `drop.crumbs` procedure.
+One can try to adjust the parameters more optimally or improve the `strataPolygon` function, but for now we will ignore this problem and continue comparing our polygonized strata with the original strata areas.

 ```r